Breaking the Waves: Plot

 Jan's condition deteriorates.
 He urges Bess to find another lover and tell him the details, as it will be as if they are together and will revitalize his spirits.
 Though her sister-in-law Dodo constantly reassures her that nothing she does will affect his recovery, Bess begins to believe these suggestions are the will of God and in accordance with loving Jan wholely.
 Despite her repulsion and inner turmoil at the thought of being with other men, she perseveres in her own sexual debasement, believing it will save her husband.
 Bess throws herself at Jan's doctor, but when he rebuffs her, she takes to picking up men off the street and allowing herself to be brutalized in increasingly cruel sexual encounters.
 In the face of probable expulsion from her church, she proclaims, "You cannot love words.
 You cannot be in love with a word.
 You can only love a human being.
 That's perfection".
 The entire village is scandalised by these doings, and Bess is excommunicated.

-Dodo and Jan's doctor agree the only way to keep Bess safe from herself is to have her committed and move as far away from her husband - whom they believe to be in terminal decline - as possible.
-Bess decides to make what she thinks is the ultimate sacrifice for Jan: She unflinchingly returns to a derelict ship, where sailors brutally attack her.
+Dodo and Jan's doctor agree the only way to keep Bess safe from herself is to have her committed and move as far away from her husband – whom they believe to be in terminal decline – as possible.
+Bess decides to make what she thinks is the ultimate sacrifice for Jan: she unflinchingly returns to a derelict ship, where sailors brutally attack her.
 Dodo and Mrs. McNeill meet a severely injured Bess in the hospital for the last time, forgiving her for her actions.
 Bess dies in Dodo's arms.

 Her church deems her soul to be lost and hell-bound.
 Unbeknownst to the church elders, Jan and his friends have substituted bags of sand for Bess's body inside her sealed coffin.
 Without notice to the church elders, Dodo condemns them, saying no-one has the right to consign Bess to hell.
 Later, Jan is shown, substantially restored to health despite the doctors not having thought it possible, burying Bess in the ocean, deep in grief.
-The film ends in magical realism as Bess's body is nowhere to be seen on the sonar, and church bells ring from on high in the sky.
+The film ends in magical realism as crewmen show Jan the radar screen is clear of contacts then take him topside where church bells are heard ringing from high in the sky.